Take Your Team to Maroon Bells

 Catch-and-release fly-fishing is available in the creeks and lakes around Maroon Bells so you can bring your own gear and a license or hire a guide from town.
 Wildflower wandering, picnicking and photographing the area are also popular activities.

 The twin peaks are often referred to as the “Deadly Bells” due to the many climbing accidents that have occurred on the sheer slopes over the years.
 The peaks are known for their instability due to its metamorphic sedimentary mudstone that can be loose and unpredictable.
 While most of the Rocky Mountains are composed of more sturdy granite and limestone, the unique composition of the Bells not only give the peaks their signature color and allure, but also makes them more treacherous to climb.

 How to Enjoy Maroon Bells

 When you plan your meeting in Aspen or Snowmass during the warmer months, set aside time to visit Maroon Bells.
 The secluded park offers unmatched scenery, especially during the “colors” season of late September and early October.
 The lake area is perfect for a gathering and picnic.
 There are boundless photo opportunities and lots of trails to explore at the lake.
 Some organizations have chosen to get a ride to the lake, have a beautifully catered picnic and then bike all the way back to Aspen.
 It’s all downhill, so it’s an easy ride, but one of the most scenic you’ll ever take.

-The base of the Maroon Bells can be accessed by car and bus tour throughout the summer months.
-The cost is $10, hours of access are 9am to 5pm.
+The base of the Bells can be accessed by private car or group bus tour throughout the summer months from 9 a.m. to 5 p.m. daily.